drpetersonfernandes/SimpleLauncher/home.md

 This RPCS3 emulator loads games extracted from ISO files into a Game Folder.<br>
 To launch a specific game, it searches for a file named EBOOT.BIN located inside the `PS3_GAME\USRDIR\` or `USRDIR\` directories.
 Configuring these games in an Emulator Frontend can be a challenge.
 The quickest and easiest solution we found is to create batch (.bat) files that can directly launch the games.
-These batch (.bat) files can be configured in Simple Launcher to be treated as games.
+These batch (.bat) files can be configured in 'Simple Launcher' to be treated as games.
 For the Sony Playstation 3 system configuration, you should set the Format To Search In System Folder as batch (.bat).
-I have created a [program](https://github.com/drpetersonfernandes/ps3batchlaunchercreator) that automatically generate these batch files for you.
+I have created a [program](https://github.com/drpetersonfernandes/ps3batchlaunchercreator) that automatically generates these batch files for you.

 **Sega Model 3**

-If you want to add your Sega Model 3 games to the Simple Launcher frontend, you should create a folder with BAT files that directly call the supermodel emulator.<br>
+You should create a folder with BAT files that directly call the supermodel emulator.<br>

 BAT file example:
 ```bat